trueos/pcbsd/docs/update.rst

 pbi.conf
 --------

-The **pbi_*** commands support several environment variables which can be stored in the ASCII text configuration file, */usr/local/etc/pbi.conf*.
+The :command:`pbi_` commands support several environment variables which can be stored in the ASCII text configuration file, :file:`/usr/local/etc/pbi.conf`.
 These proxy variables are only needed if the system uses a proxy server to access the Internet.
 Table 7.3c lists the supported variables.

-Table 7.3c: pbi.conf Variables
+**Table 7.3c: pbi.conf Variables**

 +----------------+--------------------------------------------------+
 | Variable       | Description                                      |